-- Scope: This policy applies to all full-time students currently in the Waseda University system. - b.
-Immediate Family: Students are eligible for up to seven consecutive class-meeting days for the death of a first-degree family member (parent, child), second-degree family member (sibling, grandparent, grandchild), or spouse.
-(If international travel is involved, extra days may be granted.)
+- a.
+Scope: This policy applies to all full-time students currently in the Waseda University system. - b.
+Number of days: Students are eligible for up to seven consecutive class-meeting days for the death of a first-degree family member (parent, child), second-degree family member (sibling, grandparent, grandchild), or spouse (if international travel is involved, extra days may be granted).